 London's Barclays rent-a-bike scheme now allows you to rent a bike with a credit card and drop it off at the next convenient bike centre.
 It will cost you £1 a day to have access to the bikes and the first 30 minutes are free.
 I absolutely love cycling through London, but please be very careful if you're not used to the city and don't forget that cars drive on the left here!
 If you're nervous about riding on the roads, I highly recommend zipping through the gorgeous London parks at least.

-If you have any questions on how to get around London - just shoot me and email at email@example.com and I'm happy to help.
+If you have any questions on how to get around London - just leave a comment and I'm happy to help.

 Written and contributed by Emma Miller